All about birds

 Nesting materials may include grass and other vegetation, twigs, yarn, feathers, cobwebs, insect parts, flowers, cotton, hair, mud, and even miscellaneous human-made items that catch a bird’s fancy.
 Nest-building gets better with practice.

 Nest-building is usually done by the female, but males of some species help.
 Most build a new nest each time they mate, but a few use the same nest for years.
-The site for a nest varies, but always the goal is to camouflage it for the safety of the eggs and babies.
+The site for a nest varies, but the goal is always to camouflage it for the safety of the eggs and babies.
 With some species, the female selects the place.
-In other cases the male does, or both sexes do.
+In other cases, the male does, or both sexes do.

 Bird Courtship